MaoZiming/papers/6-system-structure/65-mach.md

 _Tasks and Threads_: tasks are similar to processes in UNIX, and each task can have multiple threads.
 Tasks allocate memory by mapping to these memory objects, which can be shared.

 _Ports and Messages_: **each memory object has an associated port.
 Tasks and threads communicate with these objects through ports using messages (i.e. data, pointers, or commands for RPCs).**
-  - Almost everything in Mach is an object, and all objects are addressed via their communication ports.
+  - Almost everything in Mach is an object, and all objects are addressed via their communication **ports**.
 Messages (containing a fixed-length header and variable number of typed data objects) are sent to these ports to initiate operations on the objects by the routines that implement the objects.
 * E.x.
-File reading
+File reading (similar to microkernel)
     * application sends IPC message to FS service in user space
     * FS service read data from disk (i.e. communicate with disk driver through IPC)
     * Monolithic: syscall